device42/device42-docs/docs/solution-guides/jira-service-management-integration.md

 ***
 ## Configure Device42 for JSM Assets: The Settings Tab

+Get started with the [Device42 for Jira Service Management Assets](https://marketplace.atlassian.com/apps/1229672/device42-for-jira-service-management-assets?hosting=cloud&tab=support) app by connecting your Device42 virtual appliance to it following these steps:

-To connect to Device42 from the app in the JSM cloud, navigate to the **Settings** tab and complete the two required fields.
+Navigate to the **Settings** tab and complete the two required fields.

 1. **Device42 Cloud Connector** Enter URL of the Device42 connector here, for example, `connect.device42.io`.
 2. **Device42 Verification Token** To get the verification token from your Device42 instance, follow these steps: